 Mark the Electrical Panel and Check It Twice

 Over the many years, we personally have dealt with electrical service panel schedules, writing down the locations of the circuitry is not only a responsible choice but a safety matter as well.
 It would be nice to know what circuit controls a part of your home before working on that circuit.
 If you didn't know the breaker, you'd have to either fumble around until you found it, shut off the main breaker, or work on it hot.
 This, of course, is not a choice we endorse.
 Instead, take the time to mark the entire electrical panel and check it twice.
-You'll thank us later!

-While we're on the topic of electrical panels, here are a few great articles to guide you through the world of circuit breakers and circuit breaker panels.
+Here are a few great articles to guide you through the world of circuit breakers and circuit breaker panels.